-Once you have downloaded the correct application form found under ‘Related Items’ below, you should return the completed form and copies of any required documents to Council by email, mail, or in person at Council's Civic Centre.
+Once you have downloaded the correct application form found on Councils forms and fact sheets page, you should return the completed form and copies of any required documents to Council by email, mail, or in person at Council's Civic Centre.

-For more information about Permit Parking, please see our Parking Policy under 'Related Items', below.
-If you have any enquiries in regard to parking permits please contact Customer Service on 9911 6555 or on Livechat via Council’s website
+If you have any enquiries in regard to parking permits please contact Customer Service on 9911 6555, via email: email@example.com or on our Live Chat function.

 In 2012 on-street metered parking was introduced in key areas that were previously subject to chronic parking congestion, with high demand and little or no turnover.
 These areas are: